Fundamentals of Accelerated Computing with CUDA C/C++

 Certification

-A certificate of participation will be awarded to all participants who actively engage in the course.
+A digital certificate of attendance will be awarded to all participants who attended the majority of the course.

 Prerequisites